 (5) Whenever any agency of the federal government shall require that as a condition to obtaining federal aid the state agency entrusted with the administration of such aid shall submit a budget of the contemplated expenditures for administrative purposes, the proposed budget for such expenditures shall, before it is submitted to the federal authorities for approval, first be approved by the governor and reported to the joint committee on finance while the legislature is in session and at other times to the board on government operations.

-History: 1965 [13.32 (2) (f), (i)].
-This section does not authorize the creation by
+History: 1965 [13.93 (1) (f), (1)].

 This section does not authorize the creation by executive order of a commission to administer federal funds for higher education.
-53 Atty, Gen. 60.
+53 Atty.
+Gen. 60.